Double spike Dirichlet priors for structured weighting: The Double Spike Dirichlet Priors

-The proposed prior is a mixture of symmetric Dirichlet distributions using independent Bernoulli's supported on $\{\rho_1, \rho_2\}$ as the mixture kernel.
-We choose a large value for $\rho_1$ and a small value for $\rho_2$ and $\theta$ to encode the structural information formulated in Equation~\eqref{eq:structure}.
-Then conditional on $\gamma$, elementary properties of Dirichlet distributions indicate that those $\beta_i$ associated with $\gamma_i=0$ tend to be 0 and the remaining ones are nonzero and tend to be equal.
+The proposed prior is a mixture of Dirichlet distributions, where the concentration parameters are independent Bernoullis supported on $\{\rho_1, \rho_2\}$.
+Through this article, we shall choose a large value for $\rho_1 \gg 1$ and a small value for $\rho_2 \ll 1$ to encode the structural information formulated in Equation~\eqref{eq:structure}, although the posterior sampling method in Section~\ref{sec:PS} is applicable for any $(\rho_1, \rho_2)$.
+With such choices, conditional on $\gamma$, elementary properties of Dirichlet distributions indicate that those $\beta_i$ associated with $\gamma_i=0$ tend to be near 0 and the remaining ones are nonzero and tend to be near $1/|\gamma|$, leading to two spikes around which the values of $\beta$ concentrate.
 Hence, we call $g(\beta;\theta,\rho_1,\rho_2)$ the double spike Dirichlet priors.
+In the hierarchical representation of $g(\beta;\theta,\rho_1,\rho_2)$ in \eqref{eq:DSD}, the use of Dirichlet distributions enables inference on parameters constrained to $\Theta(s, K)$ in a unified manner.
+In contrast, two-step alternatives discussed in the preceding section can be loosely interpreted as learning $\gamma$ via variable selection methods, followed by post-hoc normalization.

-Employing the well-known relationship between Dirichlet and Gamma distributions, an equivalent form of the double spike Dirichlet priors is:
+Employing the well-known relationship between Dirichlet and Gamma distributions, an equivalent form of the double spike Dirichlet priors is

 Hence, the double spike Dirichlet prior dichotomizes the shape parameter in the Gamma distributions.
 This representation facilitates posterior sampling as shown in the next section.